How to Remove Content from the Content Delivery Network (CDN)

 Updated: April 1, 2014

-If you no longer wish to cache an object in the Windows Azure Content Delivery Network (CDN), you can take one of the following steps:
+If you no longer wish to cache an object in the Azure Content Delivery Network (CDN), you can take one of the following steps:

-For a Windows Azure blob you can delete the blob from the public container.
+For a Azure blob, you can delete the blob from the public container.

-No explicit "purge" tool is currently available for the Windows Azure CDN.
+No explicit "purge" tool is currently available for the Azure CDN.